 If you can no longer spare the money you can stop your payments into your pension.
 You can start saving again whenever you're ready.

 They will be paid to the beneficiaries you named on your application.
 If you need to update your beneficiaries at any time, please contact us.

 The earliest you can currently take your private pension is your 55th birthday, but state pensions will vary and you should check with directgov.com as to what age they will be able to claim state pension.
 You can retire at any age but only draw pensions at specific ages.

 You can normally take up to a quarter of your savings as a tax-free cash sum.
 The rest is may be used to buy you an income in retirement, called an annuity.

 Investing in stock market shares is not without its risks.
 They can rise significantly in value over many years, go into periods of decline, or fall suddenly in value, with no guarantees you will get back the full amount you invest.

 The key point to remember is that saving into a pension is a long term investment, and the longer you remain invested in the stock market the better you tend to do.

-You can't access your pension savings until you retire.
-Under the current rules, even if you retire early, you are not able to claim your pension before the age of 55.
-Also, the amount of pension income provided by your retirement fund will depend on a number of factors, including investment returns and annuity rates when you retire
+The amount of pension income provided by your retirement fund will depend on a number of factors, including age, investment returns and annuity rates when you retire

 Independant Financial Advisor